BigBigDoudou/otoroshi/README.md

 instance.foo = 42
 instance.foo = nil
 instance.foo # nil
-instance.foo = -1 # => ArgumentError, "foo does not match validation"
+instance.foo = -1 # Otoroshi::SpecificValidationError, :foo does not pass specific validation
 ```

 Set `default:` option to the default value.
 You can always set the value to `nil` if `allow_nil` is `true`.